 Path to Working in the Land Down Under

-Right after the thrill and the butterflies in your stomach when you first arrive to Australia in general and Sydney in particular, the harsh reality of how expensive Sydney is and how emergent it is to get a job and start earning an income, hits you like one of Sydney’s recurring heat waves.
+Right after the thrill and the butterflies in your stomach when you first arrive in Australia in general and Sydney in particular, the harsh reality of how expensive Sydney is and how emergent it is to get a job and start earning an income hits you like one of Sydney’s recurring heat waves.

-Whether you are a white collar or a blue collar in the country where you have resided prior to arriving to Sydney, you must remember that Australia is “Down Under”.
+Whether you are a white-collar or a blue-collar in the country where you have resided prior to arriving in Sydney, you must remember that Australia is “Down Under”.
 No matter how shiny are Sydney’s lights and how appealing and friendly Sydney dwellers are, the cost of living is – if not the highest, amongst the highest in the southern hemisphere.

 Sydney’s job market is a very prominent and booming market.
 However, there are a few things that you need to take into consideration:

 - Having the proper and accredited qualifications needed for the job you are applying for.

 - Ensuring the legal status that allows you to work and knowing what are the maximum allowed working hours for you depending on your visa type.

 - Obtaining the needed license/s based on your trade/profession before applying in order not to hit the hard and painful brick wall of rejection.

 Although Australians are warm and welcoming they are intolerant of ignorance.
 Playing dumb by claiming to be new in the country or appearing as not very well informed is a turn off to the Australian employers or even community.
 This is mainly because Australia is one of those countries where every single piece of information is available online for free.
 All you must do is plan your journey ahead and research the best way to reach your destination.
 The Australian government has a department for everything and their services are well and informative but you need to take the first step and look for yourself.